whotracksme/whotracks.me/blog/tracking_and_ux.md

 ## A Positive Side to Tracking?
 But before we get started with the actual effects, let’s quickly clarify one thing: Trackers are not good or bad per se.
-In fact, trackers are often just a byproduct of innovative technologies that were invented to make the user’s life easier in the first place.
+In fact, trackers are often just a by-product of innovative technologies that were invented to make the user’s life easier in the first place.